|

 What to Drink as a Recovering Alcoholic

-Non-alcoholic beer starts off its life as a regular alcoholic brew.
+Nonalcoholic beer starts its life as a regular alcoholic brew.
 After the fermentation process, it’s cooked at a low temperature.
-Because alcohol has a lower boiling point than water, it evaporates relatively quickly, leaving behind the non-alcoholic beer.
+Because alcohol has a lower boiling point than water, it evaporates relatively quickly, leaving behind the nonalcoholic beer.

 Can You Drink O’Douls in Recovery?

-At first glance, non-alcoholic beverages such as O’Douls, which has a very similar taste, smell, and texture to regular beer, may seem like a good swap for the real deal.
-For someone who has given up alcohol but doesn’t want to give up their social life, it can feel like a way to stay connected and continue to enjoy shared experiences with friends without compromising the recovery process.
+At first glance, nonalcoholic beverages such as O’Douls, which has a very similar taste, smell and texture to regular beer, may seem like a good swap for the real deal.
+For someone who’s given up alcohol but doesn’t want to give up their social life, it can feel like a way to stay connected and continue to enjoy shared experiences with friends without compromising the recovery process.

-Unsurprisingly, though, mental health experts have mixed opinions on whether non-alcoholic beer is an effective option.
-Some believe that non-alcoholic beer can be a tool for recovery, while others maintain that it can trigger a relapse.
+Unsurprisingly, though, mental health experts have mixed opinions on whether nonalcoholic beer is an effective option.
+Some believe nonalcoholic beer can be a tool for recovery, while others maintain it can trigger a relapse.

 Why Drinking O’Douls May Be a Good Solution

 In a handful of cases, those recovering from alcohol addiction report that switching to a zero-alcohol beer is instrumental in staying on track.
-The vast majority of people, however, find the most success when they address not only their addiction but the people, places, and objects associated with it.
+The vast majority of people, however, find the most success when they address their addiction and the people, places and objects associated with it.
 In this case, near-beer isn’t a tool for success but should be avoided, just like regular alcohol.

 At FHE Health, we specialize in helping those with alcoholism achieve sobriety and come up with a plan that supports our clients’ goals and promotes lasting lifestyle changes.
-To learn about how our program can help you or a loved one move beyond addiction, speak to one of our admission counselors today by calling (877) 766-0424.
+If you or someone you love struggles with alcohol addiction or other substance abuse disorders, start down the road to recovery with the help of FHE Health.
+Reach out to FHE now.